pa-elijah/marketing-performance-analysis/README.md

         * Is there any observable trend in performance over time for any of the channels?

 4.  **Visualization & Recommendations:**
-    * Create a summary dashboard or a set of clear visualizations (using Matplotlib, Seaborn, Plotly, etc.) that effectively communicates the performance of each channel.
+    * Create a summary dashboard or a set of clear visualizations (using Matplotlib, Seaborn, Plotly, etc.) that effectively communicate the performance of each channel.
     * Conclude your analysis in this README with a summary of your findings and provide a data-driven recommendation to the marketing team on how they should consider allocating their budget for the next quarter.

 ## Evaluation Criteria